dzufferey/psync/README.md

-# Round
+# PSync

 Fault-tolerant distributed systems play an important role in many critical applications.
 However, concurrency, uncertain message delays, and the occurrence of faults make those systems hard to design, implement, and verify.
-Round is a framework for writing and verifying high-level implementations of fault-tolerant distributed algorithms.
+PSync is a framework for writing and verifying high-level implementations of fault-tolerant distributed algorithms.
-Round provides communication-closed rounds as primitive, which both simplifies the implementation of the fault-tolerant systems, and makes them more amenable to automated verification.
+PSync is based on the Heard-Of model and provides communication-closed rounds as primitive, which both simplifies the implementation of the fault-tolerant systems, and makes them more amenable to automated verification.

+The name PSync comes from [partial synchrony](http://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) a model for distributed system that makes it possible to provide an illusion of synchrony even though the underlying system may not be always/fully synchronous.

 ## Example